pardot/marketing-cloud-account-engagement-for-wordpress/README.md

 ```
 A width of 150px is just a starting point.
 Adjust this value until it fits on your page and add additional styles as you see fit.
 For styling help, reference our <a href="http://www.pardot.com/help/faqs/forms/basic-css-for-forms" target="_blank">Basic CSS for Forms</a> page.

+### I just added a form, and it's not showing up in WordPress yet. ###

+Go to Settings > Pardot Settings and click 'Save Settings'.
+This should reinitialize and update your Pardot content.

 ## Changelog ##

+### 1.0.3 ###
+Added form caching for faster rendering and less requests

+### 1.0.2 ###
+1. Fix a caching issue that was causing the most recently-used form to render on all posts/pages
+1. Extended API cache timeout

 ### 1.0.1 ###
 Fix bug with form order in content